Elongated Skulls Of Peru: Not The Only Ones!

 Head modifications are always performed during infancy.
 This is when the cranial bones are still tender and pliable and the sutures between the cranial bones are unfixed.
 This allows shaping or reshaping the head.
 But why would a mother or caregiver subject her child to such a painful and ongoing process?

-Skulls displaying clear signs of cranial deformation surfaced in the archeological record of the early Neolithic Era starting around 10,000 BCE.
+Skulls displaying clear signs of cranial deformation surfaced in the archaeological record of the early Neolithic Era starting around 10,000 BCE.
 The practice of head modifications during the Neolithic era (prior to 5000 BCE) appears episodic.
-This may be due to the number of individuals who’s heads were modified or could be tied to the limited number of remains that have been unearthed.
+This may be due to the number of individuals whose heads were modified or could be tied to the limited number of remains that have been unearthed.

 Some of the earliest examples of elongated skulls discovered were unearthed in south-eastern Australia in Coobool Creek and Kow Swamp.
 Remarkably, finds that date to about the same time were also found in the Shanidar Cave in Iraq.
 In the eastern highlands of Brazil, a skull was recovered from Confins Cave that dates back to 7566 BCE.